influxdata/docs-v2/content/influxdb/cloud-dedicated/write-data/use-telegraf/configure/_index.md

 ##### bucket

-The name of the InfluxDB Cloud Serverless bucket to write data to.
+The name of the InfluxDB Cloud Dedicated database to write data to.

-In the example, **`INFLUX_DATABASE`** is an environment variable assigned to the [database](/influxdb/cloud-serverless/admin/databases/) name.
+In the example, **`INFLUX_DATABASE`** is an environment variable assigned to the [database](/influxdb/cloud-dedicated/admin/databases/) name.

 {{% note %}}
 ##### Write to InfluxDB v1.x and {{< cloud-name >}}